SetProtocol/set-protocol-v2/README.md

 # Set Protocol V2 Contract Repository

 ## Contracts
 [Set Protocol](https://setprotocol.com/) is a specification for tokenized asset management strategies on the ethereum blockchain written in the Solidity programming language.
-We use [Buidler](https://buidler.dev/) as a development environment for compiling, testing, and deploying our contracts.
+We use [Hardhat](https://hardhat.org/) as a development environment for compiling, testing, and deploying our contracts.

 ## Development

-To use console.log during Solidity development, do `import @nomiclabs/buidler/console.sol`
+To use console.log during Solidity development, follow the [guides](https://hardhat.org/guides/hardhat-console.html).

 ## Available Functionality

-### Run Buidler EVM
+### Run Hardhat EVM

 `yarn chain`